nikkiS19/Image_Gallery/README.md

 # Image_Gallery
-An image gallery based on html and css
+An image gallery based on html, css and bootstrap.